b. 29/08/1915 Warwick, Bermuda. d. 13/05/1996 Warwick, Bermuda.

 DATE AND PLACE OF GC ACTION: 21/09/1940 Weybridge, Surrey.

 John Macmillan Stevenson Patton (1915-1996) was born on 29th August 1915 in Warwick, Bermuda, the son of John Macmillan Stevenson and Katie Patton (nee Studivant).
-His father was a native Bermudan who died when John Junior was just four years old, and his mother was from Mississippi, USA.
+His father was a native Bermudan who died when John Junior was just four years old from TB, and his mother was from Mississippi, USA.
 His mother later re-married to Colonel Colin Osborne, from Burlington, Ontario, Canada, and the family including John Junior moved there after the marriage.

 John was educated at Trinity College School and Westgate Collegiate Institute and then studied Chemical Engineering at Queen’s University, Kingston, Ontario, where he met his future wife, Mary Robertson Teskey, whom he would marry on 6th April 1940.

 While he was at Queen’s, he was an active member of the Canadian Officer’s Training Corps.
 He and Mollie, as his wife was known, had four sons, John (known as Jack), Alexander (known as Sandy), George and Timothy, and two daughters, Julia and Mary.

 On the outbreak of World War II, John was initially rejected for service due to the account that he had a hammer toe, which he then had cut off.
 After the wound had healed, he re-applied and was accepted into the Corps of Royal Canadian Engineers.
 He was then posted to England where he was based with “A” Company, 1 Canadian Pioneer Battalion at Weybridge in Surrey.
 The primary job was to build defences though a number of the men ended up in bomb disposal, including John.